965311532/ariadne/README.md

 ## Getting Started

 The repository includes the code for the AWS Lambda function that you can deploy directly in your AWS environment.
-(I'll make a GH Action for continuous deployment soon.)

 ## Setting up the Lambda Function